Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 - What are aquifers?

-a) If groundwater is between two aquicludesnym, then this is ... water;
+a) If the groundwater is between two aquitardsnymi, then this is... water;

-b) If groundwater is at the first aquiclude, thenThis.....
+b) If groundwater is located at the first aquitard, thenThis.....

-Underline permeable rocks with a wavy line, straightmine is waterproof: clay, sand, gravel, pebbles, basalt.
+Underline permeable rocks with a wavy line, straightmine are waterproof: clay, sand, gravel, pebbles, basalt.

-Where will you look for a spring during the hike?
+Where will you look for a spring during your hike?

-Which waters are cleaner - groundwater or interstratal?
+Which waters are cleaner - groundwater or interstratal water?

-Why do they say that the spring "beats"?
+Why do they say that a spring “gushes”?

-Is there a regularity in the distribution of mineral waters?
+Is there a pattern of distribution? mineral waters?

-Why does the water level in wells fluctuate during the summer?
+Why does the water level in wells change in summer?

-While the students are preparing for the answer at the blackboard, you can check the task4 at the end of § 30, analyze the homework.
+While students are preparing to answer at the board, you can check the questionsStudy No. 4 at the end of § 30, analyze your homework.

 III .
 Learning new material

-The topic of today's lesson will be the answer to the following riddles.
+The topic of today's lesson will be solving the following riddles.

 Not a horse, but running, Not a forest, but making noise.

-Between the mountains, between the valleys A white horse runs.
+Between the mountains and between the valleys a white horse runs.

-You have already understood that the topic of the lesson ...(River.)
+You already understand that the topic of the lesson...(River.)

-- So, open notebooks, write down the topic.
+- So, open the notebooks and write down the topic.

 (Check the creative task, listen to 2-3 works.)